 Qualification Price Index report

 Ofqual has published its first Qualification Price Index (QPI) report, analysing the changes in pricing of regulated qualifications in England between 2017 and 2019.
 The report aims to help everyone in the qualifications system, including schools, colleges and awarding organisations, to make informed decisions about qualifications.
-It may highlight, for example, where market pressure points are, where consumer interest is waning, or where a new market is emerging with insufficient capacity.
-This data will be collected and published on an annual basis.

 This year's report shows overall price increases of 4.5% in 2019, with vocational and technical qualifications increasing on average by 3.3% and general qualifications rising by 5.6%.
 View the Qualifications Price Index 2019.